pmahmud/thegame/README.md

 | ![Raksha](https://media.licdn.com/dms/image/C4E03AQFBNOVtOnLK2A/profile-displayphoto-shrink_200_200/0?e=1571270400&v=beta&t=9rp93hyYGq-pjUdjG_1GwmZ4dNhoMknynFDc2KN_qxY) | Raksha Nagesh Bysani  | Dev |
 | ![Ankit](https://media.licdn.com/dms/image/C5603AQFZ6-xU3q8UiA/profile-displayphoto-shrink_200_200/0?e=1571270400&v=beta&t=SJOlGBNrZeUZf7VeqVD0vBcgcudLDSWMHm-4NLzEMoQ) | Ankit Ghosalkar | Dev |

 The game "Snakes on a plane" brings you the traditional game Snakes with a twist.
-It is a computer game where the player maneuvers a line which grows in length, with the line itself being a primary obstacle.
-It is based on [Node.js](https://nodejs.org/) and
-[Chromium](https://www.chromium.org) and is used by the [Atom editor](https://github.com/atom/atom) and many other [apps](https://electronjs.org/apps).
+This game is about a snake who lives in a forked github repo somewhere in the cloud.
+It wanted to travel the world hence got onto the Expedia plane.

 Follow [@SnakesOnAPlane](https://twitter.com/snakesonaplane) on Twitter for important announcements.